 Sleep apnoea can also be difficult for your partner and put a strain on your relationship with them.

-You can check the rules for driving if you have sleep apnoea on the GOV.UK website.
+Check the rules for driving if you have sleep apnoea on GOV.UK

 Causes of sleep apnoea